 Sign up for paperless notices eNoticesOnline

 It is the duty of the assessor to make a fair and equitable assessment of all taxable property in the county.
-Our goal is to distribute the property tax burden as equally as is possible in accordance with the value of each taxpayer’s property and relative to the value of all other property within the county.
-To achieve this goal, our office will continue to conduct an ongoing and thorough reappraisal program and regular field inspections of the property.
+Our goal is to distribute the property tax burden as equally as possible according to the value of each taxpayer’s property and relative to the value of all other property within the county.
+Our office will continue to conduct an ongoing and thorough reappraisal program and regular field inspections of the property to achieve this goal.

 All property, except that specifically exempted by law, is subject to taxation.
 It is the responsibility of the owner to see that it is listed with the assessor.

-Courteous answers and helpful assistance will always be provided by the assessor’s office to all questions and requests regarding the valuation of land, buildings, equipment, and fixtures.
+The assessor’s office will always provide courteous answers and helpful assistance to all questions and requests regarding the valuation of land, buildings, equipment, and fixtures.
 We encourage all taxpayers to become knowledgeable about their assessments and the property tax laws in Colorado.

 Important notices regarding valuation and taxes due are sent by mail to property owners each year.
-It is the responsibility of the property owner to provide the assessor’s office with correct mailing addresses for these notices.
+It is the property owner’s responsibility to provide the assessor’s office with the correct mailing addresses for these notices.

 The 2017 and 2018 residential assessment rate is 7.2% of actual value.
-The assessment rate for all non-residential property is 29%.
-Primary oil and gas production is assessed at 87.5% and secondary production at 75%.
+The assessment rate for all non-residential properties is 29%.
+Primary oil and gas production is assessed at 87.5%, and secondary production at 75%.